Sami1995-arries/ETL_Pipeline_Muhammad_Sami_Ullah_Khan_DS-020-2023/README.md

 All datetime values are normalized to the ISO 8601 format to ensure consistency across datasets.

 ### 4. Feature Engineering
-New calculated columns are created based on existing data, such as calculating a "weather impact score" from temperature, humidity, and wind speed.
+New calculated columns are created based on existing data.
 ## Automation

 ### Scheduling with Python